drharris/cs6290-notes/course-information.md

 ## Are you ready for this course?

-Complete the prerequisite check at [HPC0](https://classroom.udacity.com/courses/ud219/)
+Complete the prerequisite check at [🔗HPC0](https://classroom.udacity.com/courses/ud219/)

 ## Textbook
 There are no required readings.
-For personal knowledge, a recommended textbook is **Computer Architecture** by Hennessy and Patterson.
-[This textbook is available electronically via the GT Library](https://ebookcentral-proquest-com.prx.library.gatech.edu/lib/gatech/detail.action?docID=787253).
+For personal knowledge, a recommended textbook is **Computer Architecture** by Hennessy and Patterson. [🔗This textbook is available electronically via the GT Library](https://ebookcentral-proquest-com.prx.library.gatech.edu/lib/gatech/detail.action?docID=787253).

 ## Sample Tests
 ### Sample Midterms